zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > We cannot understand the true nature of the Universe, unless we question deeply.
 I want to know what is real, even if the answer is total obliteration of my consciousness.
 Elon Musk

+> You never change things by fighting the existing reality.
+To change something, build a new model that makes the existing model obsolete.
+Richard Buckminster Fuller

+> I didn’t see it then, but it turned out that getting fired from Apple was the best thing that could have ever happened to me.
+The heaviness of being successful was replaced by the lightness of being a beginner again, less sure about everything.
+It freed me to enter one of the most creative periods of my life.
+Steve Jobs

+> One must have chaos in oneself to give birth to a dancing star.
+Friedrich Nietzsche, Thus Spoke Zarathustra

 > Reality is for people that lacks imagination.
 Hayao Miyazaki

 > Labor omnia vincit.
 Publius Vergilius Maro